infor-design/enterprise-ng/docs/UPGRADING.md

 ### Build / Test / Serve

-At this point try building your app, you may want to try the `--prod` option too.
+At this point try building your app, you may want to try the `--configuration production` option too.

 ## Component Library Developers